gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods6.md

     def test_2(self):
-        # it should remove the last element from a 2-element array
+        # it should remove the last element from a 2-element list
         self.assertEqual(main.remove_from_back([1, 2]), [1],
         msg = 'should remove the last element from a 2-element list')

     def test_3(self):
-        # it should handle an empty array
+        # it should handle an empty list
         self.assertEqual(main.remove_from_back([]), [],
         msg = 'should handle an empty list')